glimpse-project/glimpse/README.md

 keytool -genkey -v -keystore ~/.android/debug.keystore -alias androiddebugkey -storepass android -keypass android -keyalg RSA -keysize 2048 -validity 10000 -dname "CN=Android Debug,O=Android,C=US"
 ```

+# Building for OSX

+Assuming you use `brew` to install third-party tools then the Glimpse build will
+first require:

+`brew install pkg-config libpng glfw3`

 # Building for iOS

 This is mostly the same as building for Android, except XCode needs to be